 Security & Safety

-With the airport closing nightly from 10:00 PM to 5:00 AM, you’ll likely have to relocate to a designated area, located pre-Security, on Level 2, Lobby 4.
-Security guards patrol the area, and generally ask any travellers here for their ID and boarding passes.
-Many reviewers wrote in to say this contributed to a general feeling of safety, but some said the nearest bathrooms are a bit far.
-The guards start waking up sleepers around 4:00 AM, as the airport opens and gets busy again.
+With the airport closing nightly from 10:00 PM to 5:00 AM, you’ll likely have to relocate to a designated landside area on Level 2, Lobby 4.
+Security guards patrol the area and may ask travellers here for their ID and boarding passes.
+Many reviewers said this contributed to a general feeling of safety, but some said the nearest bathrooms are a bit far.
+The guards start waking sleepers around 4:00 AM, as the airport opens and gets busy again.

 Write a Review